Uncommon Valor: Campaign for the South Pacific

 Uncommon Valor: Campaign for the South Pacific is a 2002 computer wargame developed by 2 by 3 Games and published by Matrix Games.
 Designed by Gary Grigsby, it is a successor to Gary Grigsby's Pacific War and a precursor to War in the Pacific.

 Gameplay

 Uncommon Valor is a turn-based computer wargame that simulates the war between the United States and Imperial Japan during World War II, with a focus on key conflicts in the South Pacific.
+The game includes 19 historical and hypothetical scenarios.

 Development

 Uncommon Valor was revealed in January 2001.
 It was announced as the first of three titles under a deal between publisher Matrix Games and developer 2 by 3 Games, which had recently been co-founded by ex-Strategic Simulations members Joel Billings, Gary Grigsby and Keith Brors.

 Uncommon Valor was made as a successor to Gary Grigsby's Pacific War.
 It was intended as a stepping stone and teaser toward 2 by 3's upcoming War in the Pacific, a full Pacific War follow-up made with the same game engine and general gameplay system as Uncommon Valor.
 During development, Billings noted that Uncommon Valor was the smaller, more intimate counterpart to War in the Pacific, as it would portray the Pacific War at a smaller scale and with less detail than its planned successor.
 Grigsby said that Uncommon Valor was nevertheless challenging to make and "overwhelming".
 He remarked that development "would have been much easier if we hadn't tried to be so darn detailed and realistic."
 The game reached gold status in late April 2002, and released on May 15.